 If you are raising children and working to meet your academic goals, you have more to think about than just your studies.
 These resources can help you manage your current responsibilities while you prepare for a bright future with your family.

-You may quality for one of our child care scholarships to help cover your costs at the Children’s Center or for off-campus care.
+You may quality for one of our child care scholarships to help cover your child care costs.

 Pregnant student rights

 If you are pregnant, you have the same access to school programs and educational opportunities that other students have.
 Learn more about your guaranteed rights.